ishanasahota/rnd_chemical_inventory_final/README.md

 ### **combined_inventory_script.py**
 - Option 1 is to scan barcodes and update the InventoryData sheet in the Excel file
   - Prompts you for chemical details if the barcode is new, or usage amount if it's already in the system
 - Option 2 is to take stock and/or mark empty bottles

-### **weeklycriticalchemicalsfluidai.py**
-- Sends automated Teams alerts every Monday at 9 AM for chemicals that are critically low or expired
+- Option 3 is to exit the script

 ### **teamsmessage.py**
-- Sends  alerts for any chemicals that need reordering or have upcoming expiry
+- Sends automated Teams alerts on 2 different things: an update on the status of critical chemicals, and a general summary table of anything expired, empty, unusable and things that are on the verge of being

+### **reorder.py**
+- Run when you want to check what needs to be ordered/ you already ordered something and want to update inventory (make sure it's excel on computer!)
 - Automatically tracks what needs to be reordered and can remove expired/empty items from the sheet
 - Once you set the date, items move to the OrderTracking sheet and off the main sheets